vuongducphuong/documentation/content/applications/websites/website/pages/seo.rst

 URLs Handling
 =============

-This section sheds some light on how Odoo makes URLs SEO-friendly.
+This section sheds some light on how Leansoft makes URLs SEO-friendly.

 URLs Structure
 --------------

-A typical Odoo URL will look like this:
+A typical Leansoft URL will look like this:

 - https://www.mysite.com/fr\_FR/shop/product/my-great-product-31